Martin Truex Jr. reflects on ‘end of an era’ for Furniture Row Racing

 “I’m really proud of the effort,” Truex told reporters.
 “You never know if the next chapter will be as successful as the last one.
 Just thankful for all the people around me and for (owner) Barney (Visser) and what he gave us, what he allowed us all to do.
 It was a special time.
 Hopefully, we can continue that success.
 But nothing’s guaranteed.”

-Truex sad that he was “sad” he placed second to Joey Logano in the standings, but said it was important to him to get the chance to acknowledged all that Visser did for Truex and the team one last time on the banquet stage.
+Truex sad that he was “sad” he placed second to Joey Logano in the standings, but said it was important to get the chance to acknowledge all that Visser did for Truex and the team one last time on the banquet stage.

 “I think it’s special, an important time to be able to get up there and say those things,” Truex said.
 “Just really pass on the word for the team and represent the team like that so all our fans can see it.
 I was glad he was here.
 He wasn’t here last year (due to recovering from surgery after a heart attack).
 I wish he was here last year, not this year to be honest. … It’s hard.
 You get two to three minutes to say a few things.
 I’ll never be able to tell him or express just how much he means to me, what he’s done and what the last five years mean to me and the things he’s done for my career.
 Sad times for all of us.